openworm/owmeta/docs/contexts.rst

 where ``:a_class_desc`` and ``:a_module`` are placeholders for objects which will typically be created by POW on the user's behalf, and ``AClassName`` is the name of the class available at the top-level of the module ``APackage.and.module.name``.
-These statements will be created in memory by POW when a module defining a :class:`PyOpenWorm.dataObject.DataObject`-derived class is
+These statements will be created in memory by POW when a module defining a :class:`PyOpenWorm.dataObject.DataObject`-derived class is first processed by a :py:class:`~PyOpenWorm.mapper.Mapper` which will happen after the module is imported.